bvdbrule/Sensebender-Lora/README.md

 Hereby some files for the Sensebender to replace the NRF24L01 for a RFM95W Lora module.

-A Fritzing file with a schema and PCB.
+A Fritzing file with a schema and PCB.<br>
-Source code example communicate with The Things Network.
+Source code example communicate with The Things Network. <br>

 <table>